 Angela saw this neighbor guy stomping around outside – stomping on his jacket like a guy with major issues.
-So Kaitlin and I went to check it out.
+So Rome and I went to check it out.
 What you don’t see in this photo is the huge leather holster strapped to his right thigh.
 Whoo, what’s going on here?

 Turns out he’s off to an Indiana Jones fan event.
 Indiana Jones!
 Of course!
 Nice stubble Mr Neighbor Guy.